johnnyfivepi/tailscale-on-raspberry-pi/README.md

    - Disabling key expiry prevents reauthentication challenges on our Raspberry Pi when it's set up to act as the exit node for the other devices on our tailnet - especially on devices without a display or direct input, and could interrupt service .

-**Our Desicion**:
+**My Personal Decision**:

-For this guide, we've chosen to disable key expiry on the Raspberry Pi.
-This decision aligns with our goal of maintaining continuous service in a trusted, private environment.
+For this guide and my own Pi, I've chosen to disable key expiry on the Raspberry Pi.
+This decision aligns with my goal of maintaining continuous service in a trusted, private environment.

-**What Should You Choose?**
+**Which Should You Choose?**

 - If your Raspberry Pi is in a **trusted, private environment**, then **disabling key expiry** can save you time and ensure uninterrupted operation.
 - If your Pi operates in a **shared or less secure environment**, then **keeping key expiry enabled** is a safer choice to protect your tailnet.